 Breakout Sessions focus around a specific topic such as “how to make good apps great” or “Choosing GraphQL: APIs for the future.”
 I know they sound riveting.
 These were lead either by Shopify middle type management or a highlighted partner.

-Additionally, Office Hours gave attendees a chance to get 1-on-1 time with shopify employees where you could ask direct questions around App launching and support, deepening partnerships, helping customers utilize Shopify technology better, etc.
+Additionally, Office Hours gave attendees a chance to get 1-on-1 time with Shopify employees where you could ask direct questions around App launching and support, deepening partnerships, helping customers utilize Shopify technology better, etc.

 Finally, the Parties.
-While there was only 1 official Shopify party there are events going on every night (M-T) around the conference.
+While there was only one official Shopify party there are events going on every night (M-T) around the conference.
 They present a good chance to get more face time with other attendees and potential partners.

-Okay, who cares about the format.
-Let’s talk about what we thought mattered at Unite.
 There were many large releases, but the following were the most meaningful in this order:

-Holy sh*t -- Shopify is getting physical in a very real way.
+Shopify is getting physical in a very real way.
 This was the talk of the town as soon as it was announced.
 Shopify is launching a fulfillment network which will give merchants a seamless end to end experience from creating your eCommerce site to selling at a brick & mortar (more to come here) to the final pick, packing, and fulfilling of orders to customers.
 This is a big move.
-One of the data points Shopify shared was that by number of orders Shopify is the largest retailer in the US behind only Amazon and Ebay.
+One of the data points Shopify shared was that by number of orders Shopify is the largest retailer in the US behind only Amazon and eBay.

 Along with the fulfillment network, Shopify also launched a fulfillment API.
 This allows your 3PL/logistics providers (like say...
 Shopify Fulfillment) to easily communicate order status back into your Shopify store allowing merchants and customers alike to have a better, more up-to-date idea of where their order is, shipping costs, and time to fulfillment.